Chicago Basin TrekkingNovember 7, 2016

 The Classic Trek through Colorado’s Iconic Wilderness

 This 5 day 4 night backpacking trip traverses the incomparable Weminuche Wilderness in the San Juan Mountains.
 We’ll see areas like Elk Creek, the Colorado Trail, the Continental Divide, and many of Colorado’s most remote Centennial 13’ers.
 This is the ultimate wilderness trekking trip in Colorado’s largest and most remote wilderness area.
 Awe-inspiring scenery, uncrowded trails, and the perfect trip itinerary make this an unforgettable experience for those who really want to see the best of what Colorado and the Weminuche has to offer backcountry enthusiasts.

-The Best of the Weminuche backpacking trip is offered from Tuesday – Saturday so that participants have the opportunity to travel to Durango (Monday) and then have Sunday to travel home, enjoy Durango, or however else you might like to use that day.
+The Best of the Weminuche backpacking trip is offered from Tuesday – Saturday so that participants have the opportunity to travel to Ouray (Monday) and then have Sunday to travel home, enjoy Ouray, Silverton, or Telluride – or however else you might like to use that day.
 Either way, this 5 day trip is exactly the trip you’ve been looking for to experience one of Colorado’s iconic backcountry destinations!

 We can also offer this trip and itinerary on a Private/Custom basis.
-You choose your dates and group size and we’ll customize the experience according to your specs!
+You choose your dates and group size and we’ll customize the experience according to your specifications!